csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

 - Avoid verbal pauses (ah and umm's should be avoided) -- when in doubt, practice.
 You should script out what you are going to say ahead of time
 - The whole idea of "winging it" is not recommended
 - Avoid reading code or talking too low-level details
-- Recommended the following slides or presentation structure:
+- We recommend the following presentation structure:
   - Title slide (presentation title and team members) -- introduce yourself and your team
   - Agenda slide, `here is our agenda...`
-  - Background slide
+  - Background slide(s)
     - State your hypotheses
     - State your assumptions
   - Approach and methods